amandsr/Ansible_setup/README.md

 # Ansible_setup
-Terraform code to setup a lab for Ansible on AWS
+Terraform code to setup a lab for Ansible on AWS.